 Use Case 2 – During the Flight

 Customer data is a “front-end enabler” helping airlines deliver the right content to the right customers, rather than delivering the same content to every single traveler.
 Nowhere is this more important than during the flight when travelers are relying on the airline to satisfy their needs and comforts – they can’t just walk away to eat at a nearby fast-food place.
 They depend on what the airline has available in terms of merchandise and media.
-Our Travel Experience Platform’s data analytics can give airlines the ability to segment and personalize the content (and inventory) they deliver to each customer right on their mobile devices.
+Our Travel Personalization Platform’s data analytics can give airlines the ability to segment and personalize the content (and inventory) they deliver to each customer right on their mobile devices.
 And why wouldn’t they?
 98% of travelers carry one.
 This in turn helps increase the customer’s satisfaction while triggering more onboard purchases and higher spend on each purchase.

 Use Case 3 – Post-Trip